-However, one objective in the next writing of the District's rules and regulations is to bring more uniformity to the requirements between the specified levels of control and those requirements of the separately designated sub-areas.
+However, one objective in the next writing of the District's rules and regulations is to bring more uniformity to the requirements between the specified levels of water qualitycontrol and those requirements of the separately designated sub-areas.
 For example, currently the required depth for soil sample collection in the sub-areas is inconsistent.
-For ease in management and reduction of confusion among cooperators, the District intends to seek consistency and uniformity within these controls.
+The District intends to seek consistency and uniformity within these controls for ease in management and the reduction of confusion among cooperators.